 Mission: ATLAS provides high-quality, accessible professional development and resources to advance education for adult learners.

-Through ATLAS, all ABE practitioners in Minnesota have access to high-quality professional development (PD) opportunities, with options for in-person events held across the state as well as activities that can be accessed online.
-Key activities include regional events throughout Minnesota, STAR (Student Achievement in Reading), EBRI (Evidence-Based Reading Instruction), numeracy PD, adult ESL PD, including literacy instruction study circles, ACES (Academic, Career, and Employability Skills), and support for implementation of the College & Career Readiness Standards (CCRS) for Adult Education.
+Through ATLAS, all Minnesota ABE practitioners have access to high-quality professional development (PD) opportunities, with options for in-person events as well as online offerings.
+Key activities include regional events throughout Minnesota; ABE Foundations; STAR (Student Achievement in Reading) and EBRI (Evidence-Based Reading Instruction); language & literacy PD, including adult ESL, reading and writing; numeracy PD; Adult Career Pathways support; ACES (Academic, Career, and Employability Skills); one-room schoolhouse PD; and support for implementation of the College & Career Readiness Standards (CCRS) for Adult Education.

 Literacy Action Network